celo-examples/Celo-Payroll-Dapp/README.md

 ## About The Project

-Voting Dapp smart contract was written in solidity and depoloyed to the Celo blockchain.
-It's a decentralized voting system, built using the Celo composer for smart contract interactions.
+Payroll Dapp smart contract was written in solidity and depoloyed to the Celo blockchain.
+It's a decentralized Payroll system, built using the Celo composer for smart contract interactions.

 ## Built With